We have been working on simplifying our home and the first step we took was to remove the EXCESS.

 In the first six months of decluttering, we had done three toy purges and reduced the kids’ toys by over half.
 We weren’t too nervous about removing this many toys because of what we learned after ‘the incident’ in which I exiled half of their toys.

 Now don’t get concerned our kids will grow wounded by the Purges of 2015, end up listening to Fiona Apple and burning incense in their room cause “nobody gets them”.
 We involved them.
-Granted they are 4,3 and infant – and get instantly distracted by the empty toy bins up for free play.
+Granted they were 4,3 and infant – and were instantly distracted by the empty toy bins up for free play.

 Maybe at this point you’re thinking “What’s with this war on toys?
 They keep my kid busy and happy and I just bought these new slippers impervious to Legos?”
 I agree!
 Toys are great and valuable.
 They spark creativity and imagination, they keep kids busy, they help with development and social skills, and so on.
 But if you are like me, there were just too many.
 If adults get overwhelmed, why wouldn’t we expect our kids to?
 I’ve found the kids are content with a few “great toys” and a lot less “okay toys.”

-So if you are thinking of doing the Great Toy Purge of 2015 here are some steps that we’ve found helped us…..
+So if you are thinking of doing the Great Toy Purge here are some steps that helped us…..

 - Toys that encourage team play

-- Toys for open-ended play, can be used multiple ways (e.g. wooden blocks)
+- Toys for open-ended play can be used in multiple ways

 - Basic art/music toys

 - smaller kids: maracas, have music on a lot, lots of paint, crayons, stickers and paper